- It is mandatory that you report to USCIS any CHANGE OF ADDRESS. You can now report the address online: http://www.uscis.gov/addresschange

 - Existing federal law requires nonimmigrants, and lawful permanent residents must carry their evidence of registration document at all times.
 An I-94 printout with your most recent travel history is evidence of registration.
 Each time you enter the U.S., you will be able to access your I-94 admission record online here.

-- If flying domestically or traveling in or around borders it is also recommended to carry your passport or other Real ID.
+- If flying domestically or traveling in or around borders it is also recommended to carry your passport.
 Entering some federal buildings and facilities may also require an identification document.

 - Individuals who have an electronic Form I-94 who lose their print-out may simply access https://i94.cbp.dhs.gov/home to print out a new one.
 An individual who does not have an electronic I-94 must apply to USCIS on Form I-102 for a replacement if their paper Form I-94 is lost, stolen, or mutilated.
 Under 8 CFR 264.6(c), a pending application for a replacement I-94 is considered "temporary evidence of registration."